bnbuckler/program-guides/_prog-mgmt/1_governance.md

 ### Bureau/Component Governance
 Some agencies are made up of subgroups, typically called bureaus or components, which operate in a decentralized manner.
 For agencies with this dynamic, it may be beneficial to create a governance structure at the bureau/component level by way of an interdisciplinary team.
 This team should be authorized and recognized by department-level leadership to enhance communication and promote cohesion among the various subgroups within an agency.

 The mission of the bureau/component interdisciplinary team is to provide ICAM-related recommendations to the department‘s ESC and help drive the success of the ICAM program.
 These teams are typically comprised of working-level roles and employ a bottom up approach for managing implementation.
-An interdisciplinary team at the bureau/component level plays an important risk mitigation role by providing insight into theimplementation effort from a functional point of view.
+An interdisciplinary team at the bureau/component level plays an important risk mitigation role by providing insight into the implementation effort from a functional point of view.
 This information helps the ESC understand the impact certain decisions may have on program executors and ultimately promote buy-in across various stakeholders.